nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ![SavingFeatureSequenceDiagram](img/StorageSequenceDiagramSave.png)
 *Figure x: Sequence Diagram for Storage's save function*

-Saving of `records` works differently, these `records` will be automatically saved into `finux.txt` only with a few particular command calls, these calls are the commands that will alter the `records` in the `RecordList`.
+Saving of data works differently, the data will be automatically saved into `finux.txt` only with a few particular command calls, these calls are the commands that will alter the `records` in the `RecordList`.
+As the `creditScoreReturnLoansMap` is also altered by changes in the `Loans` object.
+It will also be stored and updated together with the commands below.

 The following commands and scenarios where these `records` will be saved locally into the save file:
 * `add`